A Candy Cane Project and Printable Book, A Science Center, and Writing About the Elf on the Shelf! Posted on 09 Dec 06:37 , 0 comments

 Also, each child will need about 10 strips of white paper, cut 3” x 1.5” each.

 To make the candy cane, first show the children how to cut it out.
-Whenever I am demonstrating how to cut anything out, my students and I sing either the color word song that matches the color of the paper I am cutting, or my new “Cut” song that will be on my new Classroom Management CD that is coming out next spring.
-We sing acappella, (without any CD to back us up), and very often it is the children that start the singing!
+Whenever I am demonstrating how to cut anything out, my students and I sing either the color word song that matches the color of the paper I am cutting, or my “Scissor” song that will be on my Classroom Management DVD.
+We sing a cappella, (without any CD to back us up), and very often it is the children that start the singing!
 I think it is a nice way to keep them focused and engaged while I am demonstrating how to do an art project and giving directions that they must follow.

 Then they watch while I put some glue down across the candy cane and then lay a white strip of construction paper over it.
 The white paper will be too long for the candy cane, and this is done on purpose, since I tell the children to give the candy cane a “hair cut” when they are done gluing all of them down.
 That way, the white paper should match up very closely to the width of candy cane that each child cut.
 And of course, the children all sing my “Glue Song” while I demonstrate the gluing of the white strips down!
 And that song is also on my Classroom Management CD/DVD.
 This song is very simple, though it is not written to a familiar tune, I’m afraid!
 The words to this song are: